Soumyadas15/Memify/README.md

 ### Configuration

 The `config.ini` file is used to configure the server settings and security options.
-Ensure the paths to your TLS certificate and key files are correct, and update the `hmac_key` with the secure key generated earlier.
+Ensure the paths to your TLS certificate and key files are correct, and update the `secret_key` with the secure key generated earlier.

 ### Usage